vokegpu/ekg-docs/model/design.md

 The legacy EKG abuses of raw-ptr(s), making it smart-ptr(s) does not make it totally-safety, for lot of reasons.
 Also the std can be verbose alot, for example `std::option<t, s>` or `std::shared_ptr<t>` or `std::unique_ptr<t>`.

-While overall softwares can be unsafe if used raw-ptr(s), you can not track if a memory-spaced desired exists until you touch, and this touch can cost the entire application to crash.
+While overall softwares can be unsafe if used raw-ptr(s), you can not track if a desired memory-space exists until you touch, and this touch can cost the entire application to crash.

-As proven [here](./proofs.md#raw-pointers-unsafety) and [here](proofs.md#raw-pointers-crazy-unsafety), it is too dangerous.
+As proven [here](../proofs/proofs.md#raw-pointers-unsafety) and [here](../proofs/proofs.md#raw-pointers-crazy-unsafety), it is too dangerous.
 Let this for memory-model topic.

 ## The Solution